grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 Much of the information here I obtained from [Lagmonster][50].
-This site no longer seems to be active.
+This site no longer exists.
 These commands existed in the original ex version of vi.
 When the behavior differs from the original vi, I will indicate the nvim behavior.